Historical account and ultra-simple proofs of Descartes's rule of signs, De Gua, Fourier, and Budan's rule

-Several geometers following Descartes tried to prove his theorem.
+\normalbottom Several geometers following Descartes tried to prove his theorem.
 It is not easy to determine who was the first to give a valid proof; in our opinion, the difficulty in this matter is not in vaguely showing that the rule is correct, but in providing a \emph{rigorous} demonstration.
-It is also noteworthy that Descartes himself provided a hint on how to prove his rule: Indeed, the words ``As a result'' just following his remark on the divisibility of a polynomial §P§ by §X-\alpha§ (§\alpha§ root of §P§) suggests strongly that he was in possession of an inductive proof, showing that multiplying a polynomial by §X-\alpha§, with §\alpha>0§, increases the number of its alternations of signs by one unity, while multiplying it by §X+\alpha§ increases the number of its permanences of signs by one unity. \vstretch1
+It is also noteworthy that Descartes himself provided a hint on how to prove his rule: Indeed, the words ``As a result'' just following his remark on the divisibility of a polynomial §P§ by §X-\alpha§ (§\alpha§ root of §P§) suggests strongly that he was in possession of an inductive proof, showing that multiplying a polynomial by §X-\alpha§, with §\alpha>0§, increases the number of its alternations of signs by at least one unity, while multiplying it by §X+\alpha§ increases the number of its permanences of signs by at least one unity.
+This proposition, known as Segner's rule, was seemingly not given a correct proof (an even not a correct statement) until the 1828 paper of Gauss, as will be explained in a moment.

-Roughly speaking, there are two categories of proofs of Descartes's rule: Proofs belonging to the first category are called \emph{algebraic} and use neither geometry nor infinitesimal calculus, but only algebra and obvious properties of §\bbR§.
+Roughly speaking, there are two categories of proofs of Descartes' rule: Proofs belonging to the first category are called \emph{algebraic}, and use neither geometry nor infinitesimal calculus, but only algebra and obvious properties of §\bbR§.
+The advantage of these proofs is that they can be generalized to ordered fields.
 Proofs belonging to the second category are called \emph{analytic}, and use geometric curves and extrema to obtain information, or derivatives of the first and higher orders to build inductive arguments.
 Often, they can be generalized to classes of functions beyond polynomials, which presents an advantage over algebraic proofs.